 We all know that the emotion of love is fundamental to human beings.
 However, the way we communicate this love makes all the difference.
-How to talk about the way we feel, about our emotions, to our loved ones – all this makes a difference to our relationships.
+How to talk about the way we feel, about our emotions, to our loved ones? – All this makes a difference to our relationships.
 Read on to understand this most powerful component of love.

-Interestingly, the harmony in most human relationships, certainly the social and personal ones, depends on one simple element.
+Interestingly, harmony in most human relationships, certainly in social and personal ones, depends on one simple element.
 It is not about material gifts or even fulfilling needs.
 You can wreck someone’s world or bring the best out of that person, you can motivate them or entirely kill their self-esteem with this.

 How you are perceived largely depends on this.
-It is not about how you look or what all you have.
+It is not about how you look or what you have.
 From the greatest to the simplest are often tied to this.
 Can you guess?
 I am talking about your speech.
-The words you pick and the style you choose to deliver them can make all the difference.
+The words you pick and the style you choose to deliver them in can make all the difference.
 They determine whether you are loved or hated, accepted or rejected, cared or closeted, shared or shunned.

 Your speech can trigger profound emotions not just in humans but in any living creature.
-The only difference is you may occasionally deceive humans with your false speech, speaking words you never meant, but animals sense your sincerity.
+The only difference is, you may occasionally deceive humans with your false speech, speaking words you never meant, but animals sense your sincerity.

 When you speak sincere words, kindly and sweetly, the inner you starts to glow, you experience peace.
 Your relationships automatically improve and you increasingly find yourself surrounded by those who care about you.
 Primarily because your speech and words can make them feel good, make them feel important, make them feel human, even divine.

 Vedic texts categorize all emotions into fundamentally two types, positive and negative.
 When you trigger a positive emotion in someone, you get a favorable response.
-Such response strengthens both you and them, it builds your bond; love grows naturally as a result.
+Such a response strengthens both you and them, it builds your bond; love grows naturally as a result.